Wright Smith (c. 1842-1898)

 the crime, and the two women later positively identified him as the assailant.3

-Smith was scheduled to be tried for attempted assault and the two women had been summoned as witnesses when the lynching occurred in Annapolis on Wednesday, October 5, 1898.
+Smith was scheduled to be tried for attempted assault and the two women had been summoned as witnesses when the lynching occurred in Annapolis on Wednesday, October 5.
 The Baltimore Weekly Sun suggested that the lynchers were possibly motivated by a desire to spare the sisters from having to give their testimony on the witness stand at a trial.
-Mary had said that she did not like the thought of being forced to testify.
-The Baltimore Sun suggested that another reason for the lynching could have been because Smith was reportedly a South Baltimore politician and that efforts to secure his release on bail could have been made before the trial.4 At the early hour of 2:00 a.m. on October 5, a mob of about 30 men forced their way into the Annapolis city jail where Smith was held.
+Mary Morrison had stated that she did not like the thought of being forced to testify.
+The Baltimore Sun suggested that another reason for the lynching could have been because Smith was reportedly a South Baltimore politician and that efforts to secure his release on bail could have been made before the trial.4 At the early hour of 2:00 a.m. on October 5, a mob of about thirty men forced their way into the Annapolis city jail where Smith was held.
 At gunpoint, the mob took the keys from night watchman Thomas J. Duvall and forced a handcuffed Smith out of the jail so quietly that Warden Perry and the deputy warden, who were asleep in another area of the jail, did not wake up until Smith was already outside.
 The lynchers led Smith onto Calvert Street with a rope-in-hand, and had Smith not been able to break away and run from the mob, that rope would most likely have been used to hang him.
 Smith ran up Northwest Street yelling, "Help!" and "Murder!" while the mob of lynchers fired at his back with their pistols.
 Wright Smith was shot several times in the back of the head and fell dead in a vacant lot.
 The Annapolis Advertiser speculated that the mob of lynchers probably consisted of Baltimoreans, since Captain Morrison and his family had resided in Baltimore until their move to Anne Arundel County.5 The Baltimore Weekly Sun guessed that the lynchers were probably from Baltimore as well as various parts of Anne Arundel County.6 The body of Wright Smith was turned over to his wife in Baltimore City.7